Spooky Action

 Selecting a character and replacing its glyph in Adobe Illustrator without using the Glyphs Panel.

-You may wish to adjust the kerning further beyond what the automatic optical kerning algorithm is capable of.
-Kerning is a subtle art form and while there’s no exact correct answer, there are infinitely many wrong ones.
-(It’s a minefield, for sure.)
-Manual kerning can be done entirely by keyboard—without having to click on the Kerning field in the Character Panel to enter specific values.
-Just place your cursor between the characters you would like to kern and tap Option + Left arrow to tighten the kerning or Option + Right arrow to expand it.
+While I’ve endeavored to craft Spooky Action Pro to flow as smoothly as possible, you may wish to adjust the tracking and kerning of your text to suit your particular preferences.
+Within Adobe products, manual kerning can be done entirely by keyboard—without having to click on the Kerning field in the Character Panel to enter specific values.
+Just place your cursor between the two characters you would like to kern and tap Option + Left arrow to tighten the kerning or Option + Right arrow to loosen it.
+For tracking, instead of placing the cursor between two characters, select two or more characters and then use the same key commands to tighten and loosen.
 This is truly the art of between spaces; the Intertopia of it all.)

 Keming